ABOUT the BOOK

 - Redeemed characters: how the nation views the monarchy as soap opera Demos 2002

-- On drama and morality Speech given at the Bishops’ Conference for clergy and other ministers in the Diocese of St Albans September 2002
+- On drama and morality Speech given at the Bishops’ Conference for clergy in the Diocese of St Albans September 2002

 - Who says drama must be grim?
 Broadcast magazine April 2013